Gwynns Falls: West Side Story

 • Conservation

-The Gwynns Falls is one of four subwatersheds within the City of Baltimore, along with Baltimore Harbor, Jones Falls and Back River.
+The Gwynns Falls is one of four subwatersheds within the City of Baltimore, along with Baltimore Harbor, Jones Falls and Herring Run.
 Together, these four areas encompass 194 square miles of land, 454 miles of streams and more than a million residents.

 This slim, elongated subwatershed shares its name with the stream that flows southward over about 25 miles from the Glyndon/Reisterstown area of Baltimore County down through the northwest neighborhoods of Baltimore City.
 Eventually, near the knot of highway at the interchange of Interstate 95 and the Baltimore–Washington Parkway in West Baltimore, the Gwynns Falls stream empties into the Middle Branch of the Patapsco River.
 From there, it connects to the Chesapeake Bay and the ocean beyond.